 Presenter: Betty Parker

-Description: Your impact on any team is determined by performance, communications, and self-awareness.
-How effective are you as a team member?
 In this session, three methods will be shared that will challenge you to “look inside” yourself and become dynamically self-aware. accountable in attaining the mission daily.

 Refreshment Break/Networking Opportunity